 A lot of local clinics offer free veterinary care.
 At these clinics, you can get treatments and medical care for your pet.

 These clinics generally provide free or low-cost spaying/neutering, but sometimes they offer other basic services.

 If you’re wondering “how can I find free vet clinics near me?”, then you should check out the links below.

 On the pages linked below, you can search for clinics in your area:

-Unfortunately, there aren’t that many organizations out there that provide completely free veterinary care, but there are many that offer low-cost vet care.
+Unfortunately, there aren’t that many organizations and animal hospitals out there that provide completely free veterinary care, but there are many that offer low-cost vet care.

 This can be really helpful if you’re struggling financially.